top of page

 PROJECTS

-WEEKLY ASSESSMENT TASKS FOR CREATIVE PRACTISE RESEARCH
+WEEKLY ASSESSMENT TASKS FOR CREATIVE PRACTICE RESEARCH

 ARTIST STATEMENT

-In the style of Patti Smith
+In the style of

 Assisted by ChatGPT